 By the end of the 1990s the 100 Villas land became valuable with Dubai's rapid expansion and so were demolished in the early 2000s.

 Living by the Beach

 International Air Radio leased many of these Villas to house staff operating Air Traffic Control services at Dubai Airport.
 Although the 100 Villas Residents lived "out of town" they, nevertheless, could live an enviable lifestyle with free access to an open and empty beach that, back then, stretched as far as the eye could see.
 But by the 1990s Dubai began to realise this beachside land's value as Dubai grew outwards.
 Hotels and Resorts were planned for the area.

 Around year 2000 the "100 Villas" were vacated and 96 Villas demolished.
-Four Villas were retained.
-They became the headquarters for Dubai's new "Big Secret" project, the development of Palm Island Jumeirah.
-Today Tourists spend large amounts of money to sit on a crowded beach that the 100 Villas' Residents once enjoyed for free, unhindered by crowds or restrictions.
+Four Villas were retained as headquarters for Dubai's new "Big Secret" project - Palm Island Jumeirah.
+Today Tourists spend large amounts of money to sit on a crowded beach where Residents of 100 Villas once enjoyed for free, unhindered by crowds or restrictions.

 100 Villas and Palm Island

 These remaining four Villas housed Palm Island's Designers, Salesforce and Management.
 Bedrooms walls were adorned with Designers' Concept drawings and plans for Palm Island Villas.
 Lounges became sales offices and meeting rooms.
 Photocopiers, Printers and Computers filled hallways.
 Kitchens now constantly made coffee and tea instead of family meals.
 "Tea Boys" ran back and forth collecting and delivering orders.
 Gardens were turned into car parks.